 10) Special conditions for the processing of goods according to specific specifications of the customer

-10.1 If, according to the content of the contract, the seller owes the processing of the goods in addition to the delivery of the goods according to certain specifications of the customer, the customer must provide the seller with all the content required for processing such as texts, images or graphics in the file formats, formatting, image formats specified by the seller and file sizes available and to grant him the necessary rights of use.
-The customer is solely responsible for the procurement and acquisition of rights to this content.
-The customer declares and assumes responsibility that he has the right to use the content provided to the seller.
-In particular, he ensures that no third party rights are violated, in particular copyrights, trademarks and personal rights.
+10.1 If, according to the content of the contract, the seller owes not only the delivery of goods but also the processing of the goods according to specific specifications of the customer, the customer must provide the seller with all content required for processing such as texts, images or graphics in the file formats, formatting, image and file sizes and to grant him the necessary rights of use.
+The customer alone is responsible for obtaining and acquiring rights to this content.
+The customer declares and assumes responsibility for having the right to use the content provided to the seller.
+In particular, he ensures that no rights of third parties are violated, in particular copyrights, trademarks and personal rights.

-10.2 The customer exempts the seller from claims by third parties that they can assert against the seller in connection with a violation of their rights through the contractual use of the customer's content.
-The customer also assumes the necessary costs of legal defense including all court and lawyer costs in the statutory amount.
+10.2 The customer indemnifies the seller against third-party claims that they may assert against the seller in connection with a violation of their rights through the contractual use of the customer's content by the seller.
+The customer also assumes the necessary costs of legal defense, including all court and attorney's fees in the statutory amount.
 This does not apply if the customer is not responsible for the infringement.
 In the event of a claim by a third party, the customer is obliged to provide the seller with all information that is necessary for the examination of the claims and a defense without delay, truthfully and completely.

 10.3 The seller reserves the right to refuse processing orders if the content provided by the customer for this purpose violates legal or official prohibitions or against common decency.
 This applies in particular to the provision of unconstitutional, racist, xenophobic, discriminatory, offensive, youth-endangering and / or violence-glorifying content.

-11.1 Vouchers that are issued free of charge by the seller as part of promotions with a certain period of validity and that cannot be purchased by the customer (hereinafter "promotional vouchers") can only be redeemed in the seller's online shop and only within the specified period.
+11.1 Vouchers that are issued free of charge by the seller as part of promotions with a specific period of validity and that cannot be purchased by the customer (hereinafter "promotional vouchers") can only be redeemed in the seller's online shop and only in the specified period.

 11.2 Promotional vouchers can only be redeemed by consumers.

-11.3 Individual products can be excluded from the voucher campaign if there is a corresponding restriction from the content of the campaign voucher.
+11.3 Individual products can be excluded from the voucher campaign if a corresponding restriction results from the content of the campaign voucher.

-11.4 Promotional vouchers can only be redeemed before the order process has been completed.
-Subsequent billing is not possible.
+11.4 Promotional vouchers can only be redeemed before completing the ordering process.
+Subsequent offsetting is not possible.

-11.6 The value of the goods must be at least equal to the amount of the promotional voucher.
+11.6 The value of the goods must at least correspond to the amount of the promotional voucher.
 Any remaining credit will not be refunded by the seller.

-11.7 If the value of the promotional voucher is insufficient to cover the order, one of the other payment methods offered by the seller can be selected to settle the difference.
+11.7 If the value of the promotional voucher is not sufficient to cover the order, one of the other payment methods offered by the seller can be selected to settle the difference.

-11.8 The credit of a promotional voucher is neither paid out in cash nor is interest paid.
+11.8 The balance of a promotional voucher is neither paid out in cash nor does it earn interest.

-11.9 The promotional voucher will not be refunded if the customer returns the goods paid for in whole or in part with the promotional voucher within the scope of his statutory right of cancellation.
+11.9 The campaign voucher will not be refunded if the customer returns the goods that were paid for in whole or in part with the campaign voucher within the scope of his statutory right of withdrawal.

-11.10 The campaign voucher is only intended for use by the person named on it.
-A transfer of the campaign voucher to third parties is excluded.
+11.10 The promotional voucher is only intended for use by the person named on it.
+A transfer of the promotional voucher to third parties is excluded.
 The seller is entitled, but not obliged, to check the material entitlement of the respective voucher holder.

-12.1 Vouchers that can be purchased via the seller's online shop (hereinafter "gift vouchers") can only be redeemed in the seller's online shop, unless otherwise stated in the voucher.
+12.1 Vouchers that can be purchased via the seller's online shop (hereinafter "gift vouchers") can only be redeemed in the seller's online shop, unless the voucher states otherwise.

 12.2 Gift vouchers and remaining balance of gift vouchers can be redeemed by the end of the third year following the year in which the voucher was purchased.
 Remaining credit will be credited to the customer until the expiry date.